-EMS Paramedic and EMT Program students that have completed graduation requirements will have the opportunity to participate Recognition Ceremony in at Parkland.
+EMS Paramedic and EMT Program students that have completed graduation requirements will have the opportunity to participate in the Recognition Ceremony at Parkland.
 The Recognition Ceremony is held on the last day of the spring semester and the student's attendance is optional.